LeapChain/leapchain-js/docs/account.md

 ## Creating Accounts

-Creating local accounts with thenewboston-js is extremely simple.
+Creating local accounts with leapchain-js is extremely simple.
 All you have to do is access the `Account` class from the library.
-These accounts are also used when updating thenewboston server nodes (banks + validators) with requests.
+These accounts are also used when updating leapchain server nodes (banks + validators) with requests.
 Here is a simple example of us using the `Account` class:

 ```ts
 // Generates a random account with a random hex signing key string.